 Kids dental health is always a big issue for me.
 As a parent myself, I know how much we want our kids to have good teeth!
 Dental health for children is so important.
+We don't want our own children to go through the discomfort of getting cavities, toothache, abscesses, and then injections, fillings and maybe having to get bad teeth pulled.

 Can you imagine how devastated I was when I had to take out three front teeth on my 3 year old son?